simonbray/training-material/topics/computational-chemistry/tutorials/analysis-md-simulations/tutorial.md

 ## Workflow vs. individual tools
 You can choose to use the existing workflow shown above, or use tools one by one (see below).

-Have a look at published workflows (and histories) and choose Conformational Changes Analysis.
+Have a look at the published workflows (and histories) by navigating to 'Shared Data' in the upper tab on usegalaxy.eu and in the dropdown menu selecting 'Workflows'.
+Search for 'Bio3d' in the search box and choose 'MD Analysis using Bio3D'.
 ![Available workflows](images/published_workflows_update.png "Published workflows")

 ## RMSD